Brietoe/Sentinel/Milestones.md

 ### Rule
 A predicate defined by a Ruleset element and it's configuration options.
 When 'signing requests' are processed, the predicate is appled to the request.
-If every predicate yields 'true' then the transaction request will be submitted for signing.
+If every predicate invariants are respected then 'transaction request' will be submitted for signing.

 ##	**Phase One: Define**

 ### **Logical Rules Engine**